 Employees are entitled to at least four weeks of annual leave per year.
 Working Time, Rest and Holidays

-Working parents are entitled to take maternity leave (five months), paternity leave (seven days) and parental leave (generally six months in the period up until the child’s 12th birthday), usually with an entitlement to social security benefits.
+Working parents are entitled to take maternity leave (five months), paternity leave (10 days) and parental leave (generally six months in the period up until the child’s 12th birthday), usually with an entitlement to social security benefits.
 Parenthood and Work-life Balance

 Employees are entitled to a variety of types of leave and time off to provide care, and deal with family and personal matters, such as marriage.
 Parenthood and Work-life Balance